 Is there any benefit in trying to understand and obey God’s will in your life?
 This question should be asked and its answer should satisfy.
 Otherwise you will never be sure why you are seeking God’s will in your life.
-Some benefits of seeking God’s will are enumerated here.
+Four benefits of seeking God’s will are enumerated here.

 A Special Relationship: